rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 She checks the code and sees that the endpoint spawns several tasks, but unfortunately those tasks don't have much logging in them.

-Barbara now remembers hearing something about an `wish4-async-insight` crate, which has gotten some buzz on her Rust-related social media channels.
+Barbara now remembers hearing something about a `wish4-async-insight` crate, which has gotten some buzz on her Rust-related social media channels.
 She decides to give that a shot.

 She adds the crate as a dependency to her `Cargo.toml`, renaming it to just `insight` to make it easier to reference in her code, and then initializes it in her main async function.